 Depending on the purpose of the second home, it can work in your favor.

-Yes, mortgage rates are likely to be higher for investment properties than those of primary residences or second homes.
+Yes, mortgage rates are likely higher for investment properties than those for primary residences or second homes.

 Lenders typically charge higher interest rates on property purchased as an investment property because the property will be generating an income.

 In addition, the lender may perceive that the risk is higher with investment properties since it’s not the borrower’s primary residence.
 With that in mind, there’s an increased risk that the borrower will walk away from the financial commitments of the second home.